 My 2020 Turbo Levo Comp has 390 miles on it, and am loving every minute of it.
 While not perfect in every way, everything that I have had an issue with I have been able to address.
 For example, the suspension was very bumpy, but I solved that by removing the tokens from the forks and rear shock that the factory opted to pre-install.
 The brake levers had way too much slack, but I fixed that by designing DeSlackinators.
 The 32-tooth chainring didn’t allow me to pedal much above 20 mph unless I was turning more than 100rpm, so I changed that to a 36 and later to a 38 – and then designed a chainguide adaptor to keep the factory look.
 Even the 38-tooth ring has been no problem for climbing the steepest of hills, making me wonder why it had a 32 to begin with.

 During this time, I learned a lot about tires.
-I rode the original Specialized Butcher/Eliminator 2.6″ tires for 72 miles and knew that they had to go when they slipped on wet roots more than I think they should (based on my experience with my Nobby Nic Addix that I am happy with on my manual bike).
-While I don’t ride on wet roots often, it is not the every day case that I need extreme grip for.
-It is more the occasional scary surface is what I want to be protected from because any tire does ok on normal surfaces.
+I rode the original Specialized Butcher/Eliminator 2.6″ tires for 72 miles and knew that they had to go when they slipped on wet roots more than I think they should (based on my experience with my Nobby Nic Addix that I am mostly happy with on my manual bike).
+While I don’t ride on wet roots often, it is not the everyday case that I need extreme grip for.
+Rather it is more the occasional scary surface is what I want to be protected from because any tire does ok on normal surfaces.
 My rule for tires is to always get the best, but the hard part is finding out what is the best, and the best for one riding condition will not be the best for the other.

 Some tires I was interested in were Maxxis DHR2/DHF, Assegai, Schwalbe Magic Mary and Eddy Current, and Michelin Wild Enduro.
 I started by getting the DHR2/DHF in 2.6″ width, 3C MaxxTerra, EXO+.
 I rode them 272 miles in dry and wet conditions, going for Strava eMTB KOMs in dry, and trying to hit every root in wet.
 I am 142lbs/64Kg and used them at about 18psi rear and 14 psi front, just like the stock Specialized tires.
 At this pressure, they were about 2.45 inches wide on the casings on my 30mm internal rims.
 I could tell right away that they were amazing, and I was not able to slip on the wet roots that caused me trouble before.
 I also did intentional panic stops on wet wooden bridges, also without any drama.
 Also, even though the knobs are not massive, I did not break traction climbing the steepest of hills, even when they were sometimes not the most firm dirt.
 Great all-around tires for sure.